 From issues such as climate change, terrorism, cross-cultural tensions, poverty, and women's rights, Amma's observations invite each of us to get involved in the process of rebuilding a concerned and caring society.

-WHAT IS DARSHAN - ( Amma is now in Amritapuri, India.
-Amma will begin her Indian tours on January 25, 2017. )
+WHAT IS DARSHAN - ( Amma is now traveling in India. )

 To this day, Amma concludes her programs by embracing each person who has attended the event.
 Far from a brief book-signing or walk along the rope line, these personal one-on-one meetings take up the vast majority of Amma's time.
 Amma has given this motherly embrace, known as her Darshan, to more than 34 million people throughout the world.
 Amma has been known to give Darshan for more than 22 hours without interruption.